andreaferretti/factor-tutorial/README.md

 Stack shuffling
 ---------------

 Now that you know the basics of Factor, you may want to start assembling more complex words.
 This sometimes may require to use variables that are not on top of the stack, or to use variables more that once.
 There are a few words that can be used to this effect.
-I will mention the know, since you'd better be aware of them, but warn you that code using many of those words can quickly become hard to write and harder to read.
+I will mention them now, since you'd better be aware of them, but warn you that code using many of those words can quickly become hard to write and harder to read.
 It requires mentally simulating moving values on a stack, which is not a natural way to program.
 We will see a much more effective way to handle most needs in next section.

 I will just write the most common shuffling words together with their effect on the stack.
 Feel free to try them in the listener, and explore the online help to find out more.